d3tourrr/NomiKin-Discord/README.md

      * Open the side bar while chatting with a Kindroid and click General, then scroll to the bottom and expand API & advanced integration
      * Copy your API key
      * Get the Kindroid ID from the same place you copied your API key - note, you have to be chatting with the specific Kindroid who you wish to bring to Discord
-1. Setup your environment variable (more detail in the [Setting Up Your .env File](#setting-up-your-env-file) section below)
+1. Setup your environment variable
    1. Make a copy of the `example.bak` file and name it `CompanionName.env` (Yes, change the extension from `.bak` to `.env`).
       * These files must be located in the `./bots/` folder.
    1. Add the values you gathered above on the right-hand side of the equals sign in the place they go.
-   1. Set your optional message and reply prefixes - leading text that is sent to every message your companion receives to help them differentiate between Discord messages and messages sent within the Nomi or Kindroid app.
-   1. Review the other boolean (true/false) settings and their defaults.
-Make sure things are setup to your preference.
-   1. For keywords that will trigger your companion to respond, even if the message doesn't ping them, like their name (ex: `breakfast, bears` - your companion will reply to any message that contains the words "breakfast" or "bears").
-   1. If using Nomi Rooms, see the below section on configuring that part of your `.env` file.
+   1. More detail in the [Setting Up Your .env File](#setting-up-your-env-file) section below
 1. Build and run the Docker container
    * Run either `start-windows-companion.ps1` on Windows (or in PowerShell) or `start-linux-companion.sh` on Linux (or in Bash, including Git Bash)
    * Or run the following commands (Note: the above scripts start the container in a detached state, meaning you don't see the log output.
 The below commands start the container in an attached state, which means you see the log output, but the container, and therefore the Companion/Discord integration dies when you close your console.)
-     1. Build the Docker image: `docker build -t nomikin-discord .`
+     1. Build the Docker image: `docker build -t nomikindiscord .`
-     1. Run the Docker container: `docker run nomikin-discord`
+     1. Run the Docker container: `docker run nomikindiscord`
 1. Interact with your companion in Discord!

 > [!TIP]